 The Morning After!

-As everything went quiet after the previous night’s launch, another official 5 star review came in via Netgalley.
-Just sharing a snippet though, so there’s no spoilers…
+As everything went quiet after the previous night’s launch, another official 5-star review came in via Netgalley.
+Just sharing a snippet though, so there are no spoilers…

 Rating: 5 out of 5 stars